 “A MAGE!?”
 I shrieked, not particularly coherently.
+They were rare!
+I didn’t know any.
 Dreams of flying through the sky, throwing out fireballs once again danced through my head.
 Right here, in front of me, the avatar of that dream.
 I had imagined beautiful witch robes, not scale armor, but I would live.
 After all, the robes could always go OVER the armor.

 “Can you fly?
 Can you shoot fireballs?
 Can you teleport?
 Do you have a tower?
 Do you have a familiar?
 Can you raise undead creatures?
 Why the sword if you can cast magic?”

 I knew of course that everyone’s “magic” was just their skill with the system.
 There was some difference though, between the day-to-day skills being used, and someone considered an actual honest-to-goodness MAGE though.